G-h-o-s-t-1/CS2-Config-ahk-macro/README.md

 All of this *should* be undetectable by vac (As Of April 7 2025)  as i have used all of it for over 6 months, however it will *obviously* be detectable by overwatch so be careful when being spectated
 Paste the movement folder + autoexec.cfg + nulls.cfg into your cs2 cfg folder for the bhop to work + lots of other customisable changes
-Bhop macro doesn't always work but consistently gets 1-2 bhops in pubs/comps/prem and 2-3 in private server (no autobhop)
+Bhop macro doesn't always work but consistently gets 1-2 bhops in pubs/comps/prem and 2-3 in private server (no autobhop) Use t (hold) to activate triggerbot or edit in settings F9 to activate nade
+Space (obviously) to activate bhop